 Results

 We carried out unsupervised k-means clustering analysis and visualised the haplotype network for both the parasite and the vector mitochondrial data separately to observe if there were any inherent clusters and if there were any outlier samples.
 We chose the minimum number of principal components that explained the highest cumulative variance.
-The number of principal components retained for the clustering analysis of parasite and the vector were 80 and 45 respectively.
+The number of principal components retained for the clustering analysis of parasite and the vector were 80 and 45, respectively.
 We chose the number of optimal clusters based on the BIC scores i.e. k=8 for the parasite data and k=12 for the vector data as the decline in BIC saturated beyond these values (Figure S5).
 The clustering and haplotype network analysis on the Simulium data indicated the presence of outliers (group 6 and 10; Figure S6) which were removed from the downstream analysis.

 Population genetic analysis

 For the parasite samples, the number of alleles and the number of haplotypes corresponded to the sample size of the population, while the mean allelic richness and the gene diversity correlated with each other (Table 1).
-The number of alleles were the highest for Jagbengbendo and Wiae/Takumdo/Chabbon (258) while the mean allelic richness (1.083) and gene diversity (0.055) was the highest for Bui.
 Across sampling locations, the parasite's number of alleles averaged 234.18 (±5.001 SE), mean allelic richness averaged 1.071 (±0.003 SE), gene diversity averaged 0.047(±0.002 SE), and the number of haplotypes average 14.27 (±2.13 SE).
-For the vector samples, all the population genetic statistics, number of alleles, mean allelic richness and gene diversity were the highest for the Agborlekame/Agbelekame (1) despite having sample size lesser than Asubende and equal to Wiae.
-The average number of alleles for the parasite populations across sampling locations was 941 (±15.54 SE), mean allelic richness averaged 1.438 (±0.023 SE), gene diversity and the number of haplotypes averaged 0.091 (±0.006 SE) and 18.5 (±1.708 SE), respectively.
+For the vector samples, the average number of alleles for the parasite populations across sampling locations was 941 (±15.54 SE), mean allelic richness averaged 1.438 (±0.023 SE), gene diversity and the number of haplotypes averaged 0.091 (±0.006 SE) and 18.5 (±1.708 SE), respectively.

 Table 1.
 Geographic coordinates of the sampling sites along with their, river basin, site code, sample size and population genetics summary statistics.